 Your contract fund begins with Your first premium payment.
-From Your premium We deduct a sales charge, a premium tax, a federal tax, any service charges, and the first monthly deduction as described in the "Deductions From Your Premiums" section on page 47.
+From Your premium We deduct a premium charge, any applicable service charge, as described in the "Deductions From Your Premiums" section on page 47, and the first monthly deduction as described in "Monthly Deductions From Your Contract Fund" on page 48.
 The balance of the premium is Your beginning contract fund.